Oxford: Rail–airport links

-Direct trains run from Oxford station to London Paddington where there is an interchange with the Heathrow Express train links serving Heathrow Airport.
-Passengers can change at Reading for connecting trains to Gatwick Airport.
-Some CrossCountry trains run direct services to Birmingham International, as well as to Southampton Airport Parkway further afield.
+Direct trains run from Oxford railway station to London Paddington where there is an interchange with the Heathrow Express.
+Passengers can change at Reading for connecting trains to Gatwick Airport or the RailAir coach link to Heathrow.
+CrossCountry runs direct services to Birmingham International, as well as to Southampton Airport Parkway further afield.

 Buses

-Bus services in Oxford and its suburbs are run by the Oxford Bus Company and Stagecoach Oxfordshire as well as other operators including Arriva Shires & Essex and Thames Travel.
+Bus services in Oxford and its suburbs are run by the Oxford Bus Company and Stagecoach West as well as other operators including Arriva Shires & Essex and Thames Travel.
 Oxford has one of the largest urban park and ride networks in the United Kingdom.
 Its five sites, at Pear Tree, Redbridge, Seacourt, Thornhill, Water Eaton and Oxford Parkway have a combined capacity of 4,930 car parking spaces, served by 20 Oxford Bus Company double decker buses with a combined capacity of 1,695 seats.
 Hybrid buses began to be used in Oxford in 2010, and their usage has been expanded.
 In 2014 Oxford Bus introduced a fleet of 20 new buses with flywheel energy storage on the services it operates under contract for Oxford Brookes University.
 Most buses in the city now use a smartcard to pay for journeys and have free WiFi installed.